-&lt;sup>31 Except for a financial reporting entity's basic financial statements, which is defined within the text of this Interpretation, certain terminology used throughout the Interpretation is specifically defined by the Governmental Accounting Standards Board.
+40 Except for a financial reporting entity's basic financial statements, which is defined within the text of this Interpretation, certain terminology used throughout the Interpretation is specifically defined by the Governmental Accounting Standards Board.
 [Footnote renumbered, July 2002, to reflect conforming changes necessary due to the revision of interpretation 101-1.
 Footnote subsequently renumbered by the revision of interpretation 101-2, April 2003.
 Footnote subsequently renumbered by the revision of interpretation 101-3, September 2003.
 Footnote subsequently renumbered by the revision of interpretation 101-3, July 2004.
 Footnote subsequently renumbered by the revision of interpretation 101-1, April 2006.
-Footnote subsequently renumbered by the revision of interpretation 101-1, April 2006.
-Footnote subsequently renumbered by the revision of interpretation 101-3, July 2007.]
+Footnote subsequently renumbered by the revision of interpretation 101-3, February 2007 and July 2007.
+Footnote subsequently renumbered by the revision of interpretation 101-1, March 2010.]

-and component units of another government with characteristics of a joint venture or jointly governed organization.
+jointly governed organizations, and component units of another government with characteristics of a joint venture or jointly governed organization.